• Share this on:

 • Storage instructions.

-Canned lupin beans are also considered an allergen and must be indicated on the packaging.
+Canned lupin beans are considered an allergen, and this must be indicated on the packaging.
 Allergens also include sulphites, which are used in the production of canned beans.
 Sulphites need to be indicated as a potential allergen if levels exceed 10 mg/kg or 10 mg/l.
+Canned vegetables are sometimes produced together with sauces and spices.
+Some spices, such as celery, mustard and cumin, are potential allergens and must be indicated on the packaging.
+For more information on food allergen labelling and information requirements for consumers in the EU, read this European Commission Notice.

 Tip: